A String of Pearls Twined with Golden Flowers: Variants

+Romania

 Journalist Eustace Clare Grenville Murray collected a Romanian variant titled Sirte-Margarite.
 In this tale, two sisters promise grand things to the king, the youngest that she will bear twins with golden hair.
 After their birth, her elder sister replaces the twins for other babies and buries them in the garden.
 The twins become two fir trees and console their mother, imprisoned in the dungeon.
 The elder sister orders the trees to be felled down and burnt, but two sparks escape.
 The twins regain human form and appear at a gathering (a "claca") to retell their story as they string together pearls from a basket.

 Another variant was collected and published by I. C. Fundescu with the name Insirte-Margarite, in 1875.